- Gaslighting In Relationships

 Chances are you’ve been the victim of gaslighting.

-Gaslighting is one of the most harmful forms of mental and emotional abuse.
+Gaslighting is a form of emotional abuse.
+One of the most harmful there is.
 It takes aim squarely at a person’s sense of self-confidence, gradually whittling away at it until they are left questioning whether what they experience, think, and feel is real or some fantasy their mind has made up.

 The aim is clear: to confuse and disorient the victim so that the perpetrator can gain total control over them.
 The more seeds of doubt that can be sown in the victim’s mind, the easier it becomes for the perpetrator to dictate every situation to their liking.